Allen Isaacman: Education and career

 Isaacman earned his B.A. at the City College of New York in 1964.
-He next studied African History at the University of Wisconsin under Jan Vansina and Philip D. Curtin, earning an M.A. in 1966 and a PhD in 1970.
+He next studied African History at the University of Wisconsin–Madison under Jan Vansina and Philip D. Curtin, earning an M.A. in 1966 and a PhD in 1970.
 That same year, he joined the faculty in the Department of History at the University of Minnesota.
 In 2001, he became a Regents Professor of History at the University of Minnesota.

 From 1978 to 1980, Isaacman was the Chaired Professor of Mozambican History at Eduardo Mondlane University, located in Maputo, Mozambique.
 From 1988 to 1998, he served as the Director of MacArthur Interdisciplinary Program on Global Change, Sustainability and Justice at the University of Minnesota and retained that role, from 1998 to 2011, as the program transitioned to become the Interdisciplinary Center for the Study of Global Change (ICGC).

-Meanwhile, from 1997-1998, he was appointed Senior Research Fellow at the University of Zimbabwe, in Harare, Zimbabwe, and in 2009 was named an Extraordinary Professor at the University of Western Cape, located in Cape Town, South Africa.
+Meanwhile, from 1997 to 1998, he was appointed Senior Research Fellow at the University of Zimbabwe, in Harare, Zimbabwe, and in 2009 was named an Extraordinary Professor at the University of Western Cape, located in Cape Town, South Africa.